-Two of the six consents held for operation of the meat processing plant provide for an optional review in June 2015.
+All six consents held for operation of the meat processing plant provide for an optional review in June 2016.

-Resource consents 1091-4 (take) and 1103-4 (discharge cooling water) both provide for an optional review of consent in June 2015.
-This is an additional review date, that was set to align with the expiry date of resource consents (0047-3 and 4508-2 to take, and 4927-1 and 5148-1 to discharge) held by Fonterra to provide for water supply from the Tangahoe catchment to its dairy factory complex at Whareroa.
-The next, Condition 10 on consent 1091-4 and condition 14 on consent 1103-4 allow the Council to review the consents, for the purpose of ensuring that the respective conditions are adequate to deal with any adverse effect of the respective activities on the environment arising from the exercise of the consents, which were either not foreseen at the time that applications were considered or which it was not appropriate to deal with at the time.
+Condition 10 on consent 1091-4 (take), condition 14 on consent 1103-4 (discharge cooling water), condition 8 on consent 4832-2 (discharge paunch material), condition 3 on consent 4995-2 (dam), condition 9 on consent 5598-2 (discharge stormwater), and condition 6 on consent 5599-2 (discharge to air) allow the Council to review the consents, for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of the consent, which either were not foreseen at the time the application was considered or which it was not appropriate to deal with at the time.